-Please contact us to arrange interviews with spokespeople and our clients.
+Please contact us to arrange interviews with spokespeople and, where possible, our clients.

 If you’re looking for something specific, please use the search or filtering functions.

 St Mungo’s outreach and emergency hub staff have supported almost 250 vulnerable people off the streets of London and from emergency hubs into individual hotel rooms in the capital over the past few days.